Anti-Declawing Handbook for Cat Lovers

 Please Don’t Give Pets as Gifts

-Updated 12/14/24 This is Brody, who is a very good dog.
+Updated 12/22/25 This is Brody, who is a very good dog.
 Giving is a wonderful thing, and we all have good intentions when shopping for our loved ones.
-You've seen the videos of a child opening a beautiful box with an adorable kitten inside, or of covering their eyes and leading them into a room where a puppy wearing a big bow is waiting.
-We have these joyful images lingering from our own childhood, as well as from social media, TV, and movies.
+You can easily picture a child opening a beautiful box with an adorable kitten inside, or of covering their eyes and leading them into a room where a puppy wearing a big bow is waiting.
+We have these joyful images lingering from our own childhood, as well as from social media, TV ads, and movies.
 A pet may feel like ...

 Natural Flea Control for Dogs & Cats